groonga/groonga/doc/source/reference/commands/column_create.rst

        If index target data are small, small index column is enough.
        Small index column uses fewer memory than a normal index column or a medium index column.
-See also ref:`column-create-index-small` for knowing what are "small
+See also :ref:`column-create-index-small` for knowing what are "small
        data" and how to use this flag.

        This flag is available only for ``COLUMN_INDEX``.